 What investigations might be advised?

 The doctor will want to know more about what you were doing when you blacked out.
+Understanding exactly what happened before, during, and after the faint is very important for diagnosing the cause.

 - You will be asked whether you've recently started new medication.